-We have recruited an expert research team to provide the Hub with a diverse interdisciplinary resource supporting a mix of innovative platform research and across multiple projects supporting two complementary Grand Challenge themes “Automated and integrated biocatalyst engineering for biomanufacturing” and “Realising the value of industrial biotechnology at scale” working with academic and industrial partners of the Future BRH.
-We now seek a further 2 Research Fellows to work in the areas of process scale-up and techno-economic analysis.
+As a research fellow you will be part of an expert Future BRH research team (12 research fellows) that will provide an interdisciplinary resource supporting a mix of innovative Platform Research and Grand Challenge projects supporting two complementary themes “Automated and integrated biocatalyst engineering for biomanufacturing” and “Realising the value of industrial biotechnology at scale” working with academic and industrial partners.
+These 2 new positions (based in Manchester) will work closely with the Spoke institutions (particularly UCL and Nottingham):

 The School is strongly committed to promoting equality and diversity, including the Athena SWAN charter for gender equality in higher education.
 The School holds a Silver Award which recognises their good practice in relation to gender; including flexible working arrangements, family-friendly policies, and support to allow staff achieve a good work-life balance.
 We particularly welcome applications from women for this post.
 All appointment will be made on merit.
 For further information, please visit: http://www.chemistry.manchester.ac.uk/about-us/athena-swan/